Bad (album): Critical reception

-Bad was generally critically acclaimed upon its release.
-Edwin J Bernard of Record Mirror opinionated that Bad is better than Thriller, praising the album as having "little compromise and a lot of genius".
-Simon Firth of Melody Maker was praiseful of Bad, summarizing the album as "peerless pop: funky, flamboyant, and just a touch feral."
-Firth compares Bad with Thriller, writing, "If Thriller was magic, Bad is mastery—consistent, confident, but cozy."
-Jay Cocks for Time drew attention to Jackson's vocals on Bad, lauding Jackson as a great singer.
-Cocks highlights "Man in the Mirror" vocally as a "remarkable dramatic performance", considering it one of the finest achievements in Jackson's career.
+Bad was acclaimed by critics.
+Edwin J Bernard of Record Mirror said it was better than Thriller, praising it as having "little compromise and a lot of genius".
+Simon Frith of The Times described it as "peerless pop: funky, flamboyant, and just a touch feral."
+Frith compares Bad with Thriller, writing, "If Thriller was magic, Bad is mastery—consistent, confident, but cozy."
+Jay Cocks for Time lauded Jackson's vocals and highlighted "Man in the Mirror" as one of the finest achievements in Jackson's career.
+Tim O'Connor of the Chicago Sun-Times described Bad as "excellent" and lauded Jackson's vocals: "[Jackson] once again proves that no pop singer can touch him for pure musicality [...] perhaps no other pop album has reproduced the human voice with such breadth and brilliance".
+O'Connor concluded his review by saying, "Bad is yet another affirmation of [Jackson's] monumental talent."

+In USA Today, Edna Gundersen called Bad Jackson's "most polished effort to date".
 Eddie Huffman reviewed Bad in Times-News, observing that it features a "healthily eclectic combination of musical styles, forceful, revealing lyrics and a maturity".
-Huffman also considered Bad a more consistent album than Thriller, despite feeling that the best songs on the album do not match the peaks of Thriller, lauding it as an "excellent" album and a "worthy follow up" to Thriller and Off the Wall.
+Huffman also considered Bad a more consistent album than Thriller, despite feeling that the best songs do not match the peaks of Thriller, lauding it as a "worthy follow up" to Thriller and Off the Wall.
+Rolling Stones Davitt Sigerson also viewed Bad as better than Thriller, noting that the filler, such as "Speed Demon", "Dirty Diana" and "Liberian Girl", made it "richer, sexier and better than Thriller's forgettables."
+In a favorable review for Creem, Richard C. Walls described Bad as "tuneful, clever, infectious pop", but considered it "more of the same" as Thriller and "not an advancement".

-In USA Today, Edna Gundersen called Bad Jackson's "most polished effort to date", that is "calculated but not sterile".
-Like J Bernard, Rolling Stone's Davitt Sigerson viewed Bad as better than Thriller, noting that despite it not featuring a milestone recording like "Billie Jean", the filler, such as "Speed Demon", "Dirty Diana" and "Liberian Girl", made it "richer, sexier and better than Thriller's forgettables."
-The Village Voice critic Robert Christgau was of high praise, writing that Bad is "the strongest and most consistent black pop album in years", attributing this to its "studio mastery" and Jackson's "rhythmic and vocal power".
-However, Christgau lamented the album's lack of "genius" in the vein of "Beat It" or "Billie Jean".
-An NME staff writer described Bad as "peerless" and praised Jackson's falsetto as "elastic genius".
-However, comparing the album to Thriller, the writer notes that it lacks "that once-in-a-lifetime spark".
-In a review for The New York Times, Pareles said while nothing on the album compared to "Wanna Be Startin' Somethin'", the music's "concocted synthesizer-driven arrangements" were "clear" and carried "a solid kick".
-Writing for NPR Music, Ken Tucker noted that the best aspect of the album is the "rough, upbeat" music, especially in comparison to Jackson's previous releases.